A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Theorems

 \section{Theorems}

 We now present the convergence rates theorems of \algname{\algorithmname} in different settings.
-We will compare the theorems with the results of \algname{DASHA}.
-For any setting, suppose that \algname{DASHA} converges to $\varepsilon$-solution after $T$ communication rounds.
-Then, ideally, we would expect the convergence of the new algorithms to $\varepsilon$-solution after up to $\nicefrac{T}{\probavailable}$ communication rounds due to the partial participation.
+We will compare the theorems with the results of the current state-of-the-art methods, \algname{MARINA} and \algname{DASHA}, that work in the full participation setting.
+Suppose that \algname{MARINA} or \algname{DASHA} converges to $\varepsilon$-solution after $T$ communication rounds.
+Then, ideally, we would expect the convergence of the new algorithms to $\varepsilon$-solution after up to $\nicefrac{T}{\probavailable}$ communication rounds due to the partial participation constraints\footnote{We check this numerically in Section~\ref{sec:experiments}.}.
 The detailed analysis of the algorithms under Polyak-\L ojasiewicz condition we provide in Section~\ref{sec:pl_condition}.
 Let us define $\Delta_0 \eqdef f(x^0) - f^*.$